 Why great design managers are usually great designers first

-I was listening to Mig Reyes on the Dive Club Podcast recently, and he said something that cut through the noise: you shouldn’t go into design management until you’ve really excelled as an individual contributor.
-That might sound obvious, but it’s not how the industry works.
-Many people are promoted before they’ve gone deep.
-The result is a layer of managers who are disconnected from the very thing they’re supposed to lead.
+I was listening to Mig Reyes on the Dive Club Podcast recently, and he cut straight to it: you shouldn’t go into design management until you’ve really excelled as an individual contributor.
+That might sound obvious, but look around.
+How many design managers do you know who got promoted because they were “ready for the next step” rather than because they’d gone impossibly deep on the work itself?

 Did you enjoy this article?